-A friend or family member is getting married, you’ve picked up the present, but you’re now faced with this tough question: What to write in a wedding card?
+A friend or family member is getting married, and you’ve picked up the present, but you’re now faced with this tough question: What to write on a wedding card?

 Congratulations, you found the perfect mate!
 And they said it couldn’t be done.

 True love is easy to spot; I could spot you two from across the room!